 Movement is key to proper body and brain development.
-How we interact, play, and care for our babies will dictate how strong foundations are.
+How we interact, play, and care for our babies will determine the strength of that foundation.

-Just tweaking the way you do things (not adding things to the day) makes all the difference.
-Take extra tasks off your list and just do your essential to-do items differently.
+Shifting the way you show up and tweaking the way you do things (not adding things to the day) makes all the difference.
 It’s simple, but not always easy.

 The first year is exhilarating and challenging.
 It’s not just baby’s journey; it’s yours too.
 Grow joyfully and with confidence as you travel your path together, with guidance, support, and love.

 Movement skills, interactions, and connections are built little by little, every day.
 These skills are grounded in your interactions during the daily routines: feeding, care-taking, playing, conversing, handling, outings, and routines.
 As your baby grows, the way you do these tasks will change, but your connections continue to get deeper and stronger.